 Carefully considering your approach to data analytics, market research, or social research can make the difference between money well spent and money wasted.
-Thoughtful preparation and the following questions will help make your first meeting or telephone call a little easier.
+Thoughtful preparation will help make your first meeting or telephone call a little easier.
 Reflecting on the following questions will help you clarify your thinking, goals, and objectives.

 Q1.
 What's your biggest pain point?

 There may be more than one, so please identify the key areas affecting your organisation.
-This isn't an easy task.
+We know this isn't an easy task.
 Like an iceberg, you can only see 20% of the actual situation.
 The hidden 80% will trip you up.
 Combat this by spending time analysing the limitations you want to overcome or the opportunities you want to explore.

 Q2.
 How much are your challenges costing you?

-The answer to this question may be the bane of your senior executive team's existence, but it is a critical bit of information to know.
+The answer to this question may be the bane of your senior executive team's existence, but it's a critical bit of information to know.
 A decision must be made on whether it's financially worth conducting research.
 If money is an issue, you don't have to outsource the whole job, we can help with a range of DIY options.

 Q3.
 What goals do you want to accomplish by conducting research?

-An endeavor without a goal is just brainstorming.
+An endeavour without a goal is just brainstorming.
 To know where to start, you have to determine where your endgame is.
 It seems intuitive, but it is very easy to get caught up in evaluation and analysis.
 So start with the end in mind, and make sure that you consider the impact on all areas of your organisation.

 Q4.
-What resources do you have available to conduct market research?
+What resources do you have available to conduct research?

 In terms of allocation, you must determine what you have at your disposal.
 Determining budgets and bandwidth determines how you proceed.
 Time commitments are required and expenses are inevitable, but market research is a critical part of business and you must be able to articulate its benefits to your CFO.